In our industry, this topic arises a lot!

 So what are these key differences?

-Well the most important difference is that vacuums systems operate on the principle of Low Volume, High Pressure (LVHP), whereas dust collectors operate with High Volume, Low Pressure (HVLP).
+Well the most important difference is that vacuums systems operate on the principle of Low Volume, High Pressure (LVHP), whereas industrial dust extractors operate with High Volume, Low Pressure (HVLP).

 This high pressure allows vacuums to pick up heavier particles – those that settle on various surfaces – and convey them to the collection receptacle.